-For over a decade, I have been supporting individuals, families, communities, and organizations through grief and difficult experiences.
+For over 14 years, I have been supporting individuals, families, communities, and organizations through grief, loss and difficult experiences.

 I have had the honor to work with

 non-profit organizations, government, First Nation communities, post-secondary educational institutions, school counseling and critical

 incident response teams, and rural community support teams.
-Alongside my
+I have an active

-BC Bereavement Helpline delivering traumatic loss support training, and for 12 years was the education director and facilitator with Learning Through Loss delivering grief trainings for supporting youth.
+BC Bereavement Helpline delivering traumatic loss support training for violent death loss, and for 12 years was the education director and facilitator with Learning Through Loss delivering grief trainings for supporting youth and school based programs.

-My approach is trauma-informed and rooted in nurturing resiliency and dignity.
+My approach is trauma-informed, anti-oppressive and rooted in nurturing resiliency and dignity.